CGRU/cgru/docs/afanasy/server.rst

 Statistics
 ----------

-Afanasy server can store jobs and tasks statistics in SQL database.
+Afanasy server can store logs, jobs and tasks statistics in SQL database.
 It uses PostgreSQL engine.
+Almost any change on server produce a log that will be stored in database.
 On job deletion and task finish (with any result) server insert some job and task data into database tables.